cbonoz/vocalcoin/README.md

 Vocal is a currency platform for promoting social change and civic engagement.

-We have an open beta website at https://www.vocalcoin.com
+We have an open beta website at https://www.vocalcoin.com (enter https://vocalcoin.com manually in browser window if page doesn't load initially).

 ### What Vocal Solves: